 "Hey, lady!" he called to her.
 "Where's Popham Street?
 Can't find it on this damn map."

-The woman's first instinct was to ignore him and keep walking, but her five-year-old daughter scampered over to the truck.
+The woman's first instinct was to ignore him and keep walking, but her five-year-old daughter scampered over to the vehicle.

 "I know that street!
 My friend, Weslie, lives there.
 She goes to the same school with—"

 "Polly, come back here!"
 Her mother grabbed her by the arm, but the little girl continued to yell to the truck driver as she was being hauled back to the sidewalk, "You turn that way at the corner, then go down that street and then the one after that—!"
 The little family hurried away.

 Willie called his partner, making arrangements to meet later at some bar.
 He then got settled in his tidy little room and treated himself to a long overdue shower and shave.

 When the young man came downstairs, Mr. and Mrs. Landlord were sitting down to supper with two other lodgers.
 Willie was famished, and the meatloaf and mashed potatoes smelled damn appealing, but the grumpy old cow informed Willie that meals were provided only to tenants whose rents were paid in advance.
-The young man assured them that he was getting more cash tonight and excused himself to get a drink of water from the kitchen.
+The new lodger assured them that he would be getting more cash later that evening and excused himself to get a drink of water from the kitchen.
 There he helped himself to an apple and a handful of change from a jar on the counter.